crossbrowsertesting/selenium-nightwatchjs/readme.md

 ```

 If you installed cbt_tunnels earlier, this beforeEach and afterEach functions should work fine.
 If you'd like to run them before each suite of tests, just change these to general 'before' and 'after' functions.
 We need to make one more change to our nightwatch.json file.
 Remember that globals path from before?
 Now we need to have it point to the path of this 'globals.js' file.
 Once that's been completed, you're good to go.
 Cbt_tunnels will start before and after each test, and you can test pages behind your firewall or proxy across all of CBT's OS/Device/Browser combinations.

+If you have any trouble establishing a local connection or would like to know more about how it works, we have a separate repository for cbt_tunnels [which can be found here](https://github.com/crossbrowsertesting/cbt-tunnel-nodejs).

 ## Parallel Testing